-But the real baby, the fruit of the womb, will be produced when the wife gives herself fully to her husband in joyful, trusting submission, in that intimate trusting relationship born of mutual love.
-The loving husband is pleased, really pleased, in that intimate relationship.
+But the real baby, the fruit of the womb, will be produced when the wife gives herself fully to her kind and caring husband in joyful, trusting submission, in that intimate trusting relationship born of mutual love.
+The loving husband is pleased in that intimate relationship.
 Then, ultimately, the husband is pleased in the beautiful fruit born out of that intimate relationship: a living, breathing human being.
 Living works produced by living faith.

 Though there is effort involved in having a baby (just as there is effort involved in the outworking of the Christian life), a woman cannot produce that fruit of the womb in her own strength: that fruit of her life is a gift of God.
 Just so, the fruit of my life that is well-pleasing to God is the works that are born out of my intimate, loving, trusting faith relationship with Jesus Christ, “Christ in you.”
 The Holy Spirit of Christ works within me to grow this fruit, to bring forth these natural works.

 Those works, those living works, pouring out of a life of intoxicating love, result in a sweet savor in the nostrils of God.
 This isn’t because I have produced them from my own efforts, it isn’t because I try to discern the will of God and then try to carry it out.
 Instead, it’s because they spring out naturally, produced from the intimate relationship of mutual love.